underscoreio/essential-scala/src/pages/intro/object-literals.md

 Test7.simpleField
 ```

-The body of a method, on the other hand, is evaluated every time we call the method---notice the repreated println output below.
+The body of a method, on the other hand, is evaluated every time we call the method---notice the repeated println output below.

 ```tut:book
 Test7.noParameterMethod